ananditawairya/shopping-cart-assignment/README.md

 # Sabka Bazaar
 # Project on E-commerce site.

-### Note: This fork contains only the fial commit.
+### Note: This fork contains only the final commit.
 To see all the comits visit https://github.com/ananditawairya/ecommerce-app-assignment

 ## Getting Started